timmseth/gmdb-static/README.md

 - $siteAbsolutePath='https://thegmdb.com' 		(hosted)

 **Note:**
-If choosing to serve this app in a localhost environment you will probably want to disable the SSL redirect by commenting out the first section (lines 3-8) in the /includes/config.php file.
+If choosing to serve this app in a localhost environment you will probably want to disable the SSL redirect by commenting out the first section (lines 3-8) in the /includes/config.php file.0